tjmonsi/element-lite/README.md

 # element-lite
-A take on using lit-html and polymer's property mixin
+A take on using lit-html and using methods coming from Polymer.

 This is based on https://github.com/PolymerLabs/lit-element and added my own take on creating my own simple library.

-This is a work in progress but I will use it on my own projects once I have made it stable (and created simple tests for it)
+This is a work in progress but I will use it on my own projects.
+You can freely use it on your own projects.

 ## How to install: